Costards2/costards2/README.md

 ## Hello world!
 I am Pedro Costard 👋

-I'm student at UNEB (Universidade Estadual da Bahia) and I'm currently learning "Digital Games".
-You can see the subjects wich I lerant and will learn here.

-Before I started to study at UNEB I was at IFBA (Instituto Federal da Bahia).
-There I studied Analysis and Development of Systems.
-That way I discovered that I love programing... but I still loved art, music...
-So, how could I try to work with almost everything that I like?
+I'm student at UNEB (Universidade Estadual da Bahia).
+Before I started to study at UNEB I was studying at IFBA (Instituto Federal da Bahia).
+There I studied Analysis and Development of Systems and discovered that I love programming... but what would I like to code?

-Well, I decided to study "Digital Games", this way I could work in the areas that I like.
-I would be able to draw, write, program, compose, etc.

-Ergo I hope i will be able to join nice companies and give my best!
-In the momente I'm typing my journey has just began and It's far from over!
+That question stuck with me for a long time...
+Until one day it hit me!
+Why not program something that I have always liked since I was a child.
+Therefore, I decided to take up game programming and I'm loving it!

 ## Contact: